 The civil aviation sector was the worst hit due to the pandemic, resulting in fall in ATF demand by 32.4% in March 2020.
-ATF sales had also endured the effect of grounding of Boeing 737 Max and closure of Jet Airways earlier during the year 2019-20.
-The overall ATF demand fell by 3.6% during the year.
+ATF sales had also endured the effect of grounding of Boeing 737 Max and closure of Jet Airways with falling sales and piling inventory, contributed to the overall decline in MS and HSD sales.
+Slowdown in the economy, problems in financing vehicle after the NBFC crisis, increase in insurance cost, and anticipation of BS-VI transition from April 2020 were among the factors that led to the poor performance of the automobile industry.